AdobeDocs/experience-manager-learn.en/help/assets/configuring/auto-start-workflows.md

     ![Changing the Name](assets/auto-start-workflow-change-name.png)
 6. Add the steps to meet your business requirements, in this case adding a task when assets are complete processing.
 Make sure that the last step of the workflow is always the _Workflow Complete_ step<br/>
     ![Add Workflow Steps](assets/auto-start-workflow-customize-steps.png)

+    >[!NOTE]
+    >
-    > `Note`: Auto-start workflows run with every asset upload or reprocess so carefully consider the scaling implication of workflow steps, especially for bulk operations such as [Bulk Imports](../../cloud-service/migration/bulk-import.md) or migrations.
+    >Auto-start workflows run with every asset upload or reprocess so carefully consider the scaling implication of workflow steps, especially for bulk operations such as [Bulk Imports](../../cloud-service/migration/bulk-import.md) or migrations.

 7. Select the _Sync_ button to save your changes and synchronize the Workflow model

 ## Using a Custom Post-Processing Workflow